schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/faq.md

     Please also see [#926](https://github.com/tbnobody/OpenDTU/issues/926){target=_blank}

-??? question "After the OpenDTU startup the limit is stated as zero but the inverter seems to work properbly"
+??? question "After the OpenDTU-OnBattery startup the limit is stated as zero but the inverter seems to work properbly"

     The limit is fetched every 2-4 minutes from the inverter.
 If its fetch more often the inverter will create error messages in the event log.
-    Due to the fact that on OpenDTU startup its not know when the limit was last queried, a 4-minute delay is applied before the limit will be fetched.
+    Due to the fact that on OpenDTU-OnBattery startup its not know when the limit was last queried, a 4-minute delay is applied before the limit will be fetched.

 ## Debugging